Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: The case of small driving amplitude

 with

 and

 It is evident that $\bar{I}_{L 2}$ remains finite as long as one of the electronic reservoir is subjected to periodic drivings.
-In the case where both electronic reservoirs are driven, it is independent of the phase difference between the drivings and vanishes in the absence of a temperature difference.
-As we will see in the later numerical calculation, this term is relevant to heat-transfer enhancement, heat-transfer suppression and radiative cooling.
-The expression of $\bar{I}_{L P}$ is given by
+In the case where both electronic reservoirs are driven, it is independent of the phase difference between the drivings.
+As we will see in the later numerical calculation, this term is relevant to heat-transfer enhancement, heat-transfer suppression and cooling.
+The expression of $\bar{I}_{L \theta}$ is given by

 with

 and